cyware-labs/cyware-mcpserver/documentation/hld.md

 - `CreateQuickAddIntelTool`

 ### 6. Initialize Other Applications
-Repeats similar steps (config loading, HTTP client init, tool registration) for other applications (e.g., threat response, automation, etc.).
+Repeat similar steps (config loading, HTTP client init, tool registration) for other applications (for example, threat response, automation, and more).

 ### 7. Register General MCP Tools
 Shared tools that apply across applications are registered here.

 ### 8. Start the MCP Server
-- The server reads the mode (e.g., sse, stdio) from config
+- The server reads the mode (for example, sse, stdio) from config
 - Starts the MCP server in the selected mode

 ## Sequence Diagram